arjun024/actions-dashboard-paketo/doc.md

 ### Auto-regenerate

-This repo [runs the generate script every day](.github/workflows/check-for-workflows.yml) to see if any workflow files have been added/removed from the repos listed in the input files.
-So your newly created workflow will appear here within a day's time.
+This repo [runs the generate script every hour](.github/workflows/check-for-workflows.yml) to see if any workflow files have been added/removed from the repos listed in the input files.
+So your newly created workflow will appear here within an hour's time.

 If you would like to have a new workflow listed here immediately, do as
 follows: